Last updated 1 July 2021

 Air Asia has resumed domestic and a few international flights in its Southeast Asian market.

-AirAsia Indonesia: The budget airline has expanded its domestic routes in Indonesia to popular destinations, such as Bali, Jakarta, Surabaya, Medan, and more.
+AirAsia Indonesia: The budget airline now requires its passengers to provide a negative test result as a prerequisite to boarding.
+The test must be taken within 72 hours prior to boarding.
+The airline continues its domestic routes in Indonesia to popular destinations, such as Bali, Jakarta, Surabaya, Medan, Bandung, Pontianak and more.

-Philippines AirAsia: Starting from July 2020, Philippines AirAsia has added more routes for domestic flights, and reintroduced Manila – Kuala Lumpur – Manila route for international service.
+Philippines AirAsia: Philippines AirAsia has added more routes for domestic flights, and reintroduced Manila – Kuala Lumpur – Manila route for international service.

 AirAsia India: The airlines have expanded on their network by launching new domestic routes in October